tobias-urdin/icingaweb2-module-oncall/README.md

 Icinga OnCall provides a config page for logged in users with the access to the config/modules permission to select a User for oncall.

-The pager of the selected User is then saved into the /etc/icingaweb2/modules/oncall/config.ini file and can be read by your notification scripts.
+The pager of the selected User and if notifications should be enabled is then saved into the /etc/icingaweb2/modules/oncall/config.ini file and can be read by your notification scripts.

 It also provides an incoming URL like https://icinga/oncall/incoming that can be called with a HTTP GET to acknowledge all unhandled host and service issues.